 Columbia Pictures execs thought the title of the source material, The Body, was too “misleading,” so director Rob Reiner offered the title of the Ben E. King song that plays over the closing credits.
 Stand By Me isn’t particularly horror-y despite the fact that it involves a dead child — the bigger theme is the death of childhood itself.

 2. The Shining

-The Shining made ordinary objects like typewriters and Hot Wheels and identical twins the source of spellbinding terror, and probably didn’t do a whole hell of a lot for the New Hampshire tourism industry.
-But the novel but King on the map as a writer, and the movie remains not only one of the scariest and most entertaining horror films to made in America, but also a sharply relevant commentary on the dark recesses of the writer’s life.
+The Shining made ordinary objects like typewriters and Hot Wheels and identical twins the source of spellbinding terror.
+It also probably put a dent in the Colorado tourism industry that didn't get hammered out until the state made weed legal for recreational use.
+But the novel put King on the map as a writer and the movie remains not only one of the scariest and most entertaining horror films from the 70s, but a sharply relevant commentary on the darkest recesses of the writer’s life.

 1. The Shawshank Redemption

 There’s not a lot in this world that literally every human being dead or alive can agree on, but the infinite watchability of The Shawshank Redemption is one of them.
 The only way this movie could have been improved is if it had used the full title of King’s short story: Rita Hayworth and the Shawshank Redemption.
 It’s still pretty much perfect, and if you turn on your TV right now, it’s probably on.
 Check TNT first.